A mixture of contemporary and retro imagery here with another round up of my recent Flickr favourites. Here are the notes on this selection:

 A long overdue feature on Eric George Fraser (June 11, 1902 – November 15, 1983), one of the great British Illustrators of his time.
-Eric’s most renowned for creating lavish covers for the long running Radio Times Magazine as well Illustrating many classic scenes from mythology, Shakespeare and Tolkien – Here’s some notes on the featured images:
+Eric’s most renowned for creating lavish covers for the long-running Radio Times Magazine as well Illustrating many classic scenes from mythology, Shakespeare and Tolkien – Here are some notes on the featured images:

 Top: The Red Dragon Express – British Railways menu card dating from 1960 via Flickr User: Mikeyashworth

-Aside from the extremely in depth content “History of the 20th Century” contains some stunning imagery, all of which has a real “technicolor” saturated feel photography in the way that only 40+ year old colour print can have.
+Aside from the extremely in-depth content “History of the 20th Century” contains some stunning imagery, all of which has a real “technicolour” saturated feel photography in the way that only 40-year-old colour print can have.

 Some notes on the images:

 Top: Illustration from a poster produced by the Bolsheviks during the Russian Civil War (1917-20).
 Wrangel the White (anti-Bolshevik) general, is shown striding towards